ObzenFlow/obzenflow-fsm/README.md

 ## Design Decisions: Why Not Typestate?

-You might be wondering - why use runtime state machines when Rust has such powerful type system features?
+You might be wondering, why use runtime state machines when Rust has such powerful type system features?
 We actually considered the typestate pattern, which would give us compile-time guarantees about valid state transitions.
 Here's why we stuck with the enum-based approach:

 ### The Storage Dilemma